 And in front of me was a large, crystal clear blue lake just begging me to strip down to my trolleys and jump straight in.
 Unfortunately, the lake was out-of-bounds so I had to contend myself with gazing at it from above.

 From here it was two and a half hours downhill to the car park, through a landscape that was totally different to what had passed before.
 Raw, volcanic mountains gave way to mountainside fields of grass and heather.
 It was almost an anti-climax but on its own, it was still a beguiling place to be wandering around.

-This was an experience I won’t be forgetting anytime soon.
-I’d been lucky with the weather – many people who travel to do the same thing aren’t able to do so because when the weather is poor, the crossing is impassable.
+It had been an unforgettable experience.
+And I’d been lucky with the weather.
+Many people are disappointed because when the weather is poor, the crossing is impassable.
 But in my book, it should be on the To Do List of anyone visiting New Zealand’s North Island.

 Obviously, you do need to be reasonably fit, but it’s not something that’s only reserved for serious hikers.
-The most difficult section is near the summit where you have to negotiate shifting shingle on a steep incline, which can be a bit scary if you’re already tired.
+The most difficult section is near the summit where you have to negotiate shingle on a steep incline.
+Which can be a bit scary if you’re already fatigued.
 But if like me, you believe in pushing yourself to go that extra mile in search of something really special, it’s absolutely worth it.

 Just do it at your own pace and leave the international competitiveness behind in the car park.

 For more information on the crossing visit New Zealand’s Department of Conservation page.

 - There And Back Again – A Visit To Hobbiton